-Priority is given to medical/dental school students; however, a small number of undergraduate students may be accepted each year.
+- Note: Priority is given to medical students; only a small number of undergraduate students may be accepted each year.

 How to Apply

 - Applications will be accepted starting December 1, 2014 through January 23, 2015.
 Please do not submit applications before December 1, 2014.
 Applications submitted early will not be considered.

 - Students accepted into the program will be notified on March 31, 2015.

 - Complete an Application Form.

 - Return the completed Application Form and a copy of your Curriculum Vitae (CV) to the Program Coordinator (email@example.com).
 (Please be sure to save the Form to your computer before sending a copy.
 When your Form is completed, attach the file to an email and send it to the address indicated on the Form.)

 - Letters of reference may be sent from the referee directly to the Program Coordinator.

 - One strong, professional letter of recommendation supporting the student’s academic abilities.